Assemble (collective): Granby Four Streets

 One of Assemble's most notable works is Granby Four Streets, an ongoing community project in Toxteth, Liverpool.
 Beaconsfield Street, Cairns Street, Jermyn Street and Ducie Street were built around 1900 with terraced houses for artisan workers.
 The first project, 10 Houses on Cairns Street, was realised in collaboration with a Community Land Trust called Granby CLT.
 Other projects in the area include Granby Workshop and Winter Garden.

 The Granby project was nominated for and won the 2015 Turner Prize.
-Their win was controversial in some quarters as Assemble operate outside of the traditional gallery context and have never claimed to be artists.
+Their win was controversial in some quarters as Assemble operates outside of the traditional gallery context and have never claimed to be artists.

 Other projects

 Assemble's first two projects, Cineroleum and Folly for a Flyover were temporary installations in public space.
 Other projects include Yardhouse, a dismountable affordable workspace built next to their workshop and studio in Stratford.
 It was recently sold to be rebuilt elsewhere now its original site is up for development.

-They have started a number of small organisations which run their projects in the longer term, including Baltic Street Adventure Playground in Dalmarnock, East Glasgow, Granby Workshop in Liverpool and Blackhorse Workshop, which is a community workshop and maker space in Walthamstow, North East London.
+They have started a number of small organisations which run their projects in the longer term, including Baltic Street Adventure Playground in Dalmarnock, East Glasgow, Granby Workshop in Liverpool and Blackhorse Workshop, which is a community workshop and maker space in Walthamstow, north-east London.

+In 2025, Assemble released their new book, Assemble: Building Collective.
+A collection of seven chapters displaying their work over the past 15 years.